developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 **Group -** See *Managed Configuration Group*.

-**Managed Configuration group -** A collection of MCs, sub-groups or sub-arrays defined as permitted to control some aspect of the device (such as "Analytics Configuration" or "Audio Configuration").
+**Managed Configuration group -** A collection of MCs, sub-groups or sub-arrays defined as permitted to control some aspect of the device (such as "**Analytics Configuration**" or "**Audio Configuration**").
 A *Steps* can include no more than one instance of any MC, sub-group or sub-array defined as permitted for that group.

 **Sub-group -** A collection of MCs, sub-groups or sub-arrays defined as permitted to control some sub-aspect of the device (such as "Send to Cloud Detail" in the "Bug Reporting Configuration" group).
 A sub-group may include no more than one instance of any MC, sub-group or sub-array defined as permitted for that sub-group.